Japan's Takata still tallying costs of air bag recall

 The cost of the latest recall could escalate if a safety investigation in the United States finds evidence that driving in high humidity increases the risk of air bag explosions, as officials have indicated is possible.

-Honda is also recalling affected vehicles in Alabama, Georgia, Louisiana, Mississippi, South Carolina and Texas.
-Some safety experts said other automakers could expand recalls to those states as well.
+NHTSA, when asked whether a national recall was necessary for the issue, said in a statement its probe was still underway and it would “take appropriate action based on our findings.”

-Separately, General Motors Co on Wednesday told its North American dealers not to sell an inventory of about 33,000 new and used Chevrolet Cruze sedans from model years 2013 and 2014 because of a potential problem with Takata air bags.
+Separately, General Motors Co (GM.N) on Wednesday said it is preparing to recall about 33,000 Chevrolet Cruze sedans from model years 2013 and 2014 in North America with potentially defective Takata air bags that could fail to inflate.

 The recalls could have a long-term impact on Takata’s air bag business, said Koji Endo, an analyst at Advanced Research.